Survey and Systematization of 3D Object Detection Models and Methods: Input Data

 \subsection{Point Cloud}

 The data acquired by 3D sensors can be converted to a more generic structure, the point cloud.
 It is a three-dimensional set of points that has an unorganized spatial structure \citep{otepka_georeferenced_2013}.
-The point cloud is defined by its points which encloses the spatial coordinates of an object sampled surface.
-However, other geometrical and visual attributes can be added to each point \citep{giancola_survey_2018}.
+The point cloud is defined by its points, which comprise the spatial coordinates of a sampled surface of an object.
+However, further geometric and visual attributes can be added to each point \citep{giancola_survey_2018}.

 As described in Section~\ref{section:Sensors}, point clouds can be obtained from LiDAR sensors or transformed RGB-D images.
-Yet, point clouds obtained from RGB-D images are typically noisier and sparser due to low resolution and perspective occlusion in comparison to LiDAR generated point clouds \citep{luo_3d-ssd_2020}.
+Yet, point clouds obtained from RGB-D images are typically noisier and sparser compared to LiDAR-generated point clouds due to low resolution and perspective occlusion \citep{luo_3d-ssd_2020}.

 The point cloud offers a fully three-dimensional reconstruction of the scene, providing rich geometric, shape and scale information.
-This enables to extract meaningful features boosting the detection performance.
-Nevertheless, point clouds face severe challenges which are based on its nature and processability.
+This enables the extraction of meaningful features that boost the detection performance.
+Nevertheless, point clouds face severe challenges which are based on their nature and processability.
 Common deep learning operations, which have proven to be the most effective techniques for object detection, require data to be organized in a tensor with a dense structure (e.g., images, videos) which is not fulfilled by point clouds \citep{zhou_voxelnet_2018}.
 In particular, point clouds exhibit \textit{irregular}, \textit{unstructured} and \textit{unordered} data characteristics \citep{bello_review_2020}.